 Remember, every woman is unique, so one option is not necessarily better than another.
 Dr. Olson will help you select the best solutions for your body type, your lifestyle, and your goals.
 Many women also choose to combine their breast augmentation with a breast lift most commonly after weight loss or breast feeding.

-During a breast augmentation procedure, Dr. Olson creates a pocket for the implant.
+Breast augmentation is an outpatient procedure performed under general anesthesia.
+During the surgery, Dr. Olson creates a pocket for the implant.
 That pocket is either behind the breast tissue and in front of the chest muscle (subglandular placement) or behind the muscle (submuscular placement).
 Each option has benefits.

 Subglandular: This is a suitable choice for those who already have adequate breast tissue.
 Patients who have subglandular placement generally experience less discomfort during recovery than patients who have submuscular implants.